-- 1 (a) The intent of the Legislature in enacting this 2 section is to create the framework for establishing an 3 educational delivery system to address findings that: - 4 (1) The strength of the economy of the state of West 5 Virginia is directly affected by the percentage of the 6 available work force possessing college degrees and/or 7 an advanced vocational-technical education from 8 which an employer may draw; - 9 (2) Real and perceived barriers within West Virginia 10 and its systems of higher education, such as the cost of 11 a college education, the availability of appropriate

-- (3) Because of the state's history of a low college-20 going rate and a low percentage of state residents who hold college degrees, meeting the current and future work force needs of West Virginia will require atten-23 tion to the needs of working-age adults for upgrading 24 their skills, continuing their educations, preparing for new careers and other lifelong learning pursuits, in addition to attending to the educational needs of traditional college age students. - 28 (b) Such a delivery system should employ the best 29 available technology and qualified instructors to provide courses of instruction to students at remote 31 locations by means of electronic transmission and 32 computer assisted instruction.
+- 1 (a) The intent of the Legislature in enacting this 2 section is to create the framework for establishing an 3 educational delivery system to address findings that: - 4 (1) The strength of the economy of the state of West - 5 Virginia is directly affected by the percentage of the - 6 available work force possessing college degrees and/or - 7 an advanced vocational-technical education from - 8 which an employer may draw; - 9 (2) Real and perceived barriers within West Virginia - 10 and its systems of higher education, such as the cost of - 11 a college education, the availability of appropriate - 12 course work at locations and times convenient for - 13 students with families and/or jobs, and inadequate - 14 preparation for college-level work, have created road - 15 blocks for West Virginians in achieving their educa- - 16 tional goals and, in turn, have limited the economic - 17 opportunities available to them and the state of West - 18 Virginia; and - 19 (3) Because of the state's history of a low college- - 20 going rate and a low percentage of state residents who - 21 hold college degrees, meeting the current and future - 22 work force needs of West Virginia will require atten- - 23 tion to the needs of working-age adults for upgrading - 24 their skills, continuing their educations, preparing for - 25 new careers and other lifelong learning pursuits, in - 26 addition to attending to the educational needs of - 27 traditional college age students. - 28 (b) Such a delivery system should employ the best - 29 available technology and qualified instructors to - 30 provide courses of instruction to students at remote

+31 locations by means of electronic transmission and 32 computer assisted instruction.
 The delivery system 33 should make maximum use of the currently existing 34 resources, facilities, equipment and personnel in the 35 state's systems of public and higher education and 36 other educational and administrative agencies and 37 should be low-tuition, commuter-oriented, open door 38 admissions, serving adults of all ages.
-The courses of 39 instruction offered through such a system should be 40 relevant to the needs of the target population as 41 expressed in the major findings listed in subsection (a) 42 of this section and should meet the several goals of 43 helping students to prepare for college level work, to 44 increase their likelihood of securing gainful employ-45 ment given their other relevant life circumstances, to 46 obtain higher education core curriculum course work 47 that is universally accepted at all state institutions of 48 higher education with the grade earned, and to 49 minimize the amount of additional course work they 50 will be required to take at less convenient times and 51 locations to achieve their educational goals.
-The 52 delivery system should also include adequate student

-53 support services such as student advising, career 54 counseling, library access and immediate interaction 55 with peers and instructors.
+The courses of 39 instruction offered through such a system should be 40 relevant to the needs of the target population as 41 expressed in the major findings listed in subsection (a) 42 of this section and should meet the several goals of 43 helping students to prepare for college level work, to 44 increase their likelihood of securing gainful employ-45 ment given their other relevant life circumstances, to 46 obtain higher education core curriculum course work 47 that is universally accepted at all state institutions of 48 higher education with the grade earned and to mini-49 mize the amount of additional course work they will 50 be required to take at less convenient times and 51 locations to achieve their educational goals.
+The 52 delivery system should also include adequate student 53 support services such as student advising, career 54 counseling, library access and immediate interaction 55 with peers and instructors.